openaps/docs/docs/docs/Customize-Iterate/autotune.md

   * `jq . profile.json `(if it prints a colourful version of your profile.json, you’re good to proceed)
   * `cp profile.json pumpprofile.json`
   * `cp profile.json autotune.json`
-* Then to re-run Autotune, subbing in your URL: `oref0-autotune --dir=~/myopenaps --ns-host=https://mynightscout.herokuapp.com --start-date=YYYY-MM-DD`
+* Then to re-run Autotune, subbing in your URL and the date you want to start with: `oref0-autotune --dir=~/myopenaps --ns-host=https://NIGHTSCOUT_URL_HERE --start-date=YYYY-MM-DD`

 #### Why Isn't It Working At All?